lifenoodles/markdown-cv/index.md

 ## Experience
 `2014 - current`
 __Amazon - Senior Software Development Engineer__
-Technical lead and engineer on the Network Alerts team.
-Designing, building, deploying and operating large scale distributed stream processing and anomaly detection systems.
-Integration of statistical and probabilistic techniques for the identification, aggregation and correlation of network impact.
+Technical lead and engineer on the Network Events Clustering team.
+Designing, building, deploying and operating large scale distributed stream processing, anomaly detection and network assurance systems.
+Integration of statistical and probabilistic techniques for the aggregation, correlation and classification of network impact.
 Mentoring and training of junior colleagues, interviewing candidates.

 `2010 - 2014`
 __Maynooth University - Lecturer/Tutor__